 What can I do against acidification?

 As already mentioned, there are some buffer systems in our body that try to keep acids at check as well as possible.
 To support the removal of acid in our kidneys as well as possible, sufficient drinking is very important.
 In addition, we can exude acids through our skin and so a sauna session or outdoor sports can work wonders.
-Sport even has a dual function, as it also promotes the excretion of acids through the lungs by exhaling.
+The sport even has a dual function, as it also promotes the excretion of acids through the lungs by exhaling.

 The biggest source of acid, however, is our food.
 A too acidic diet can cause lasting damage to our digestive tract.
 So it can happen that our intestinal flora is damaged, it comes to decay and fermentation.
 The main problem here is that a disturbed intestinal flora also has a disturbed immune system as a result.
 If our intestinal flora is repeatedly damaged, it can also lead to food allergies such as gluten intolerance and, in extreme cases, to cancer.

 Almost all animal products like meat, milk and dairy products as well as eggs.
 Furthermore, processed foods, flour and sugar are the biggest acid-sins for our body.
 So, almost all pastries, juices and sweets are acidic.
 At the very top of the list are foods like figs, cucumber, endive, spinach, and soybeans.
 In contrast, almost all fruits and vegetables are alkaline.
 Foods that are rich in antioxidants, fiber and especially dark green leafy vegetables are highly useful in neutralizing acids.
 Plus, Quick help with a strong hyperacidity is healing earth.
 It binds excess acids in the stomach.
 Sometimes stress affects my stomach and healing earth causes miracles.

 A good work-life balance is always recommended